KylerD/NestStarterKit/README.md

 - Automated Documentation with [Swagger](https://docs.nestjs.com/recipes/swagger)
 - IoC + Dependency Injection
 - Unit & E2E tests (`*.< controller | service >.spec.ts` & `*.e2e-spec.ts` respectively)

+### Databases
+There are quite a number of options available to you in regards to how you connect to a DB, and which DB you use.
+Most of them are described [here](https://docs.nestjs.com/recipes).
+I've included my preferred relational (Knex with Postgres) and no-sql (Mongo) approaches as examples.

 ### Mongo DB
 The mongo DB example can be found under the `mongo` folder, it uses a mangos resource to showcases: